Documentation

 How to make a custom template

-Make Template from Sandbox
+Make a Template from a Sandbox

 Using Templates